LucaMele/battleship-angular/README.md

 ## First access, temp admin on local db

-If you are running your db locally, even if there are no other users in the collections, a first user is allowed to access with the user `admin` and password `admin`.
+If you are running your db locally and there are no other users in the collections, a first user is allowed to access with the user `admin` and password `admin`.

-As soon as a new created users exists, admin:admin will never be allowed again to access in the system.
+As soon as a newly created user exists, admin:admin will not be able to be used again to access the system.
 So please be careful when creating the first user.
 Give him admin rights, otherwise the administration section is not accessible!

 Database configuration is found under server/config.js